zjeffreys/calcc/README.md

 ## Compilation to CIL

 [CIL (formerly MSIL)](https://en.wikipedia.org/wiki/Common_Intermediate_Language) is the pseudo-assembly language of .NET.
-You can easily see what CIL is generated for a C# program at [sharplab.io](https://sharplab.io).
+It is a stack-based language that natively supports OO.

-One way to solve this assignment is to think about what the program would look like if you wrote it in C#. `3 4 + sx rx rx *` might look like this:
+Without studying CIL a *lot*, it's hard to make sense of what's going on.
+One way to see how it works is to think about what your program would look like if you wrote it in C#. `3 4 + sx rx rx *` might look like this:

 ```csharp
 using System;